lovetoys/lovetoys/README.md

 If you want to create a object of this class just call `Foo(parameter)` and it will return a object after calling the constructor.

-If you want to create a class that inherits from a superclass you have to do the following:
+If you want to create a class that inherits from a superclass you have to pass a superclass:

     Foo = class("Foo", Superclass)

-Now Foo calls the constructors of all superior classes on itself.
+All superclass constructors will now be called on new Foo instances.
+To create a new instance you now just have to call `Foo()` e.g.

+    NewInstance = Foo()

 Copyright &copy; 2013 Arne Beer and Rafael Epplee